Peperomia Is One of the Easiest-to-Grow Plants Out There

 If you live in a small-efficiency apartment, you probably don’t have the space for a showy, sprawling monstera or a towering ficus.
 You need something petite that can comfortably sit on an end table or windowsill.
 And unless you’ve been fortunate enough to find an apartment with an abundance of natural light, you probably need something that can survive in a sliver of sun.
 You need a peperomia.

 Peperomia is a compact little plant that does well with a moderate amount of light.
 The low-growing, bushy foliage comes in a wide range of colors and shapes.
-Peperomia argyreia (watermelon peperomia), for instance, has fairly large leaves and a pattern resembling watermelon rinds while Peperomia clusifolia's leaves have pink edges.
-Peperomia griseoargentea's leaves are dark green with deep veins that create interesting texture.
+Peperomia argyreia (watermelon peperomia), for instance, has fairly large leaves and a pattern resembling watermelon rinds while Peperomia clusifolia‘s leaves have pink edges.
+Peperomia griseoargentea’s leaves are dark green with deep veins that create an interesting texture.

 How to Grow Peperomia